vjoel/tupelo/README.md

 * hashes

 It's kind of like a "JSON object", except that in the json blob case, the hash keys can only be strings.
 In the msgpack case, keys have no special limitations.
 In the case of the marshal and yaml modes, tuples can contain many other kinds of objects.

+A tuplespace can contain multiple copies of the same tuple.

 What is a template?
 -------------------